-Without the love and support of family, Duke’s Chowder House wouldn’t exist today!
+Without the love and support of family, Duke’s Seafood & Chowder wouldn’t exist today!
 I’m lucky to be constantly surrounded by my many family groups: my own, my staff, and the families that join us for delicious, wholesome meals every day.

 Duke’s has truly achieved the ultimate mix of family and business.
 My son John is not only my son and my friend, he’s also my business partner.

 An Easy Decision